 But the broader problem is not about the exception it’s about the general absence of women and minorities in the field today, whether it’s in design or related construction and engineering industries.
-It is up to us to help our youth see architecture as a viable profession for women and minorities.
+It is up to us to help our youth see architecture as a viable profession for women and racial minorities.

 Colorado is currently the second fastest growing state and is in need of diverse points of view in planning, architecture and design .
 Architecture plays a key role in social cohesion and using the principles of inclusiveness exemplifies the unique problem-solving our industry can offer when more diverse voices are added to the conversation.